oulrich1/PeruseWithSpritz/README.md

 the url is saved.
 In that case, the title is set to the part after the web protocol "http://" stuff in the url.
 (Maybe the app should just save the text and not the URL to prevent multiple spritz web scrapes?)

+## Todo:
+- PDF Support
+- E-Pub Support
+- Perusal Sharing
+- Filtering for OCR
+- Wearable Spritz Views.
+If wearable is present, send text data to the watch instead on "Spritz"